oelbourki/friendly-pineapple-3e23e/content/pages/blog/postlayout-kluhwypfp.md

 metaDescription: null
 socialImage: null
 slug: postlayout-kluhwypfp
+excerpt: >-
+  Building an emotion detection app exploring multiple models like Vgg16 and Resnet50 and custom ones trained on Fer2013 data set
 ---
 Building an emotion detection app exploring multiple models like Vgg16 and Resnet50 and custom ones trained on Fer2013 data set